nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 ## v0.2.1: delegate `fetch`, `pull`, `push`

-The delegated sub-commands are basically the same as the bookkeeping sub-commands such as `gita add` or `gita rm`.
+The delegating sub-commands (say `gita pull`) have similar structure as the bookkeeping sub-commands such as `gita add` or `gita rm`.
 But obviously we don't want to add one function for each sub-command.
 One trick is to pass the git command to the sub-parser and have a function